adroitandroid/MVX/GettingStarted.md

 | Vanilla | XView          | XPresenterModel          | XPresenter         |
 | LCE     | XLceView       | XLcePresenterModel       | XLcePresenter      |

 We'll first look at the plain vanilla implementation and checkout LCE [at the end](/GettingStarted.md#lce-implementation).
+We'll then discuss how to achieve some quick [unit testing](/GettingStarted.md#unit-testing).

 We'll look at the usage in [the sample app](/app) where required, the guide is generic otherwise.